Jikken Kōbō: Collaboration

-Jikken Kōbō is often analyzed for its collaborative artistic efforts.
-It has been characterized as a comparatively loose and diffuse collective, where individual members had few obvious similarities other than a desire to experiment.
-Kitadai notably argued that even if their group experiments failed, they would not be disappointed as they still “succeeded in collaborating.”
-Group member Yamaguchi characterized the collaboration of Jikken Kōbō as a dynamic tension between individual works and group projects: “The energy of [Jikken Kōbō] always radiated in both centripetal and centrifugal directions.
+Jikken Kōbō worked on their artistic efforts in a collaborative manner that has been characterized as a comparatively loose and diffuse collective, where individual members had few obvious similarities other than a desire to experiment.
+Kitadai notably argued that even if their group experiments failed, they would not be disappointed as they still "succeeded in collaborating."
+Group member Yamaguchi characterized the collaboration of Jikken Kōbō as a dynamic tension between individual works and group projects: "The energy of [Jikken Kōbō] always radiated in both centripetal and centrifugal directions.
 By centripetal I mean an inward movement away from the outer directed teamwork of the group, a return to the individual work.
-By centrifugal I mean the attempt to combine work in the various fields of art, music, and literature logically necessary ideas.”
+By centrifugal I mean the attempt to combine work in the various fields of art, music, and literature logically necessary ideas."

 New media and technologies

-Jikken Kōbō’s works drew inspiration from a wide variety of Western avant-garde practices including Cubism, Constructivism, Surrealism, and the Bauhaus.
+Jikken Kōbō's works drew inspiration from a wide variety of Western avant-garde practices including Cubism, Constructivism, Surrealism, and the Bauhaus.
 Their mentor Takiguchi was a key figure in prewar Japanese Surrealism and offered a direct connection to these prewar avant-gardes.
 Inspired by Bauhaus master László Moholy-Nagy, Jikken Kōbō was interested in incorporating new media and technology into their experiments.
 For this reason, Jikken Kōbō has also been compared to the Independent Group in postwar England – both groups referenced science fiction and technology relevant to the rapidly modernizing postwar era.
 Jikken Kōbō also shares similarities with Experiments in Art and Technology (E.A.T.), an American organization that provided technical assistance to avant-garde artists working with new technologies.
 Both Jikken Kōbō and E.A.T. were collaborative and multidisciplinary.

 In this spirit, artists from the Jikken Kōbō collaborated on a series of photographs of mixed media collages for the publication Asahi Picture News in 1953.
 Jikken Kōbō artists collaborated with the filmmaker Toshio Matsumoto on his first film, Ginrin (Silver Wheels), in 1955.
 Kitadai and Yamaguchi assisted with the direction, and Suzuki and Takemitsu produced the music.
 The film is often considered the first special effects color film in Japan.

 Japanese traditional arts

 Jikken Kōbō group members also worked with elements of traditional Japanese culture including Zen and nō theater.
-This fascination was piqued by Akiyama’s correspondence with the American composer John Cage, who himself was inspired by Zen and Japanese music.
-For this reason, Jikken Kōbō’s group works have been characterized by their embrace of both experimentation and tradition.
+This interest was piqued by Akiyama's correspondence with the American composer John Cage, who himself was inspired by Zen and Japanese music.
+For this reason, Jikken Kōbō's group works have been characterized by their embrace of both experimentation and tradition.
 The nō play the group created in collaboration with Takechi Tetsuji, Pierrot Lunaire, is an important example of their avant-garde interests combining with Japanese tradition.
 It was performed at the presentation An Evening of Original Plays by the Circular Theater in 1955.